awslabs/ec2-spot-workshops/README.md

 Collection of workshops to demonstrate best practices in using Amazon EC2 Spot Instances. https://aws.amazon.com/ec2/spot/

+Website for this workshops is available at https://ec2spotworkshops.com

 ## Building the Workshop site

 The content of the workshops is built using [hugo](https://gohugo.io/).